DataDog/documentation/content/integrations/aws.md

 **Wrong count of aws.elb.healthy_host_count?**
 {:#tshoot-wrongcount}

-When the Cross-Zone Load Balancing option is enabled on an ELB, all the instances attached to this ELB are considered part of all A-Zs (on cloudwatch’s side), so if you have 2 instances in 1a and 3 in ab, the metric will display 5 instances per A-Z.
+When the Cross-Zone Load Balancing option is enabled on an ELB, all the instances attached to this ELB are considered part of all A-Zs (on CloudWatch’s side), so if you have 2 instances in 1a and 3 in ab, the metric will display 5 instances per A-Z.
 As this can be counter-intuitive, we’ve added a new metric, aws.elb.host_count, that displays the count of healthy instances per AZ, regardless of if this Cross-Zone Load Balancing option is enabled or not.
 This metric should have value you would expect.